 Confidence: The Employee Benefit Research Report found that just 22% of those surveyed were “very confident” that they had enough money set aside to fund an adequate retirement.

 Health Insurance Post Retirement: In a national survey of companies with a minimum of 500 employees, only 1 in 6 Fortune 500 companies offered health insurance post-retirement.
-This is an example of evolution from even as a short time ago of 1980 when 5 out of 6 companies offered health insurance benefits after retiring.
+This was an example of evolution from even as a short time ago of 1980 when 5 out of 6 companies offered health insurance benefits after retiring.
 Now companies are saying Medicare and supplements are your choices

 Increasing Medical Costs, 5.8%: According to the Department of Aging, the projected annual rate of growth for health care expenses for the next 10 years is 5.8%.
 Where will this money come from, your retirement accounts?
 Your savings?
-If you need to remove funds from your retirement accounts to cover medical expense, how does that affect your money income.
+If you need to remove funds from your retirement accounts to cover a medical expense, how does that affect your money income?

 Out of pocket estimates: The Affordable Care Act of 2010 stated it would help control the increase in medical expenses by controlling how much was being reimbursed for medical care costs.
 Instead, it has worked in reverse, and medical expenses are rising, and the amount of out of costs paid has followed along.
 The ACA does pay less, but all that equates to the end user who will pay more.
 How much more?
 It is estimated that Medicare (via ACA) will only cover 62% of medical costs, which means that 38% will be paid for out of pocket.
 Once all of the ACA starts, the average retiree can expect Medicare to pay about 38% out of pocket for their health care expenses.
 But Congress was correct in one area; the ACA did reduce the amount of medical costs it was paying via Medicare, of course, the balance of the responsibility was shifted to the retiree using the system.